shahzaibgujjar1/shahzaibgujjar1/README.md

 ### **Winning Ad Copy ✍️**
 *The "Calming" angle performed 40% better.
 Here is the copy I used:*

+"I A/B tested 5 different variations.
+The following copy had the highest Click-Through-Rate (CTR) because it tapped into the owner's emotion:"

 > **Headline:** 🌿 The "Magic Spray" That Calms Anxiety & Neutralizes Odors.
 >
 > **Primary Text:**